BoBkiNN/OpenToPublic/README.md

   "hideIps": false
 }
 ```
- - `tcp` - list of TCP ports to open if Open to WAN button set to UPnP
+ - `tcp` - list of additional TCP ports to open if Open to WAN button set to UPnP
- - `udp` - list of UDP ports to open if Open to WAN button set to UPnP
+ - `udp` - list of additional UDP ports to open if Open to WAN button set to UPnP
  - `hideIps` - hide IP addresses when opening to WAN? (`true` or `false`)